Facebook Pixel - PageView Event

 In Los Angeles County alone, around 832,000 households are affected by food insecurity.
 Those facing food insecurity are often forced to make difficult choices between paying for rent, utilities, or food.
 While the rate of food insecurity is down to 25%, low-income households are hit the hardest, with 41% of households living with food insecurity, a drastic increase from 27% pre-pandemic.

-When it comes to food insecurity, it does not discriminate; it can affect individuals of all ages and races and ethnic groups.
+When it comes to food insecurity, it does not discriminate; it can affect individuals of all ages, races, and ethnic groups.
 In the same study, it was found that 31% of Blacks are impacted by food insecurity, meanwhile Hispanics lead with 32%, and 14% of Asians reported experiencing food insecurity, in comparison to the 11% of white residents.

 What is Nutrition Insecurity?